eleev/device-kit/README.md

   - `Free` space
   - `Used` space
   - You can format the data using various `units` (by using `ByteCountFormatter.Units`)
+- Device Orientation information
+  - Check whether the device is in `.portrait` or `.landscape` orientation without the need to make boilerplate `UIDevice.current.orientation` calls & `if/else` checks
+  - You can use `isPortrait` property if you'd like
+- Device's Internet Connection status
+  - Super easily check whether your device is connected to the internet
+  - You can get the reachability status as well

 # ✈️ Usage